bikeshaving/crank/website/guides/03-components.md

 }
 ```

-A mismatch in default values for a prop between these two positions may cause surprising behavior.
+A mismatch in the default values for a prop between these two positions may cause surprising behavior.